 News flash . . .

 Each neighborhood has its own set of address numbers.
 For example, you will have a Calle 41 in several different neighborhoods.
-To reduce confusion, you will use the additional street numbers along with the zip code.
+To reduce confusion, use the cross streets along with the zip code.

 A typical address can look like this:

-You will need to verify that the Calle 41 you need is between 80 and 82 for the correct destination.
+You will need to verify that the Calle 41 you need is between 80 and 82 in zip code 97000 for the correct destination.

 However . . .